Ardbeg House

 Known as the ‘Queen of the Hebrides’, Islay has an abundance of soft water, fertile soil and acres of precious peat – making it a prolific producer of distinctive, world-famous single malts, including Ardbeg.

 The island is steeped in history.
 Celtic monks, raiding Norsemen, the Lords of the Isles and 19th-century smugglers have all played their part in Islay’s story.
-Its dramatic past lives in the Ardbeg brand to this day.
+Its dramatic past lives in the Ardbeg brand to this day be that their whisky or guest house.

 Ardbeg’s knotwork and famous ‘A’ are derived from the island’s Celtic heritage, as seen in the 8th-Century Kildalton Cross, which stands a few miles north of the Ardbeg Distillery.